-To identify countries with the most acute flood risk, exposure was normalized against total national population (Figure 3c).
+To identify countries with the most acute flood risk, exposure was normalized against total national population (Fig. 3c).
 Suriname has the highest normalized exposure, with 894 people exposed per 1000.
-The country's low elevation relief, and its capital city situated on the banks of the Suriname river near its outlet into the Atlantic Ocean, makes Suriname particularly vulnerable to flooding (WorldBank, 2019).
-Four of the top 10 most 'normally' exposed countries are in south or south east Asia.
+The country's lowelevation relief, and its capital city situated on the banks of the Suriname river near its outlet into the Atlantic Ocean, makes Suriname particularly vulnerable to flooding (Worldbank, 2019).
+A total of 4 of the top 10 most "normally" exposed countries are in south or southeast Asia.
 These include Bangladesh, Cambodia, Thailand, and Vietnam.
 Flooding in these countries is severe and annual, normally occurring each year during the monsoon season.
 In Europe, the Netherlands has a high normalized exposure, 738 exposed per 1000.
 The Netherlands has a long history of flooding due to its low elevation, flat terrain, and high population density.
-It also has the most advanced flood defence systems in the world, designed to contain river water levels with a probability of occurrence once every 1250 years (Stokkom et al., 2005).
-Geomorphological approaches to flood mapping, such as the RFSM, cannot model probabilities of occurrence; and are therefore unable to represent flood prevention measures (Scussolini et al., 2016) and distinguish defended and undefended floodplain zones.
-Much of the exposed population in the Netherlands, as well as other countries with flood protection, reside in the defended area of a floodplain.
-This does not eliminate their risk of flooding; just reduces the probability of it.
-The severity of a flood event when defences fail can be catastrophic, resulting in high velocity flows and rapid inundation with little to no warning.
+It also has the most advanced flood defense systems in the world, designed to contain river water levels with a probability of occurrence once every 1250 years (Stokkom et al., 2005).
+Geomorphological approaches to flood mapping, such as the RFSM, cannot model probabilities of occurrence and are therefore unable to represent flood prevention measures (Scussolini et al., 2016) and distinguish between defended and undefended floodplain zones.
+Much of the exposed population in the Netherlands, as well as other countries with flood protection, resides in the defended area of a floodplain.
+This does not eliminate their risk of flooding, but just reduces the probability of it.
+The severity of a flood event when defenses fail can be catastrophic, resulting in high-velocity flows and rapid inundation with little to no warning.

-The top 50 exposed countries calculated using the WorldPop and HRSL datasets are detailed in Figures S13 and S14, respectively.
+The top 50 exposed countries calculated using the World-Pop and HRSL datasets are detailed in Figs. S13 and S14 in the Supplement, respectively.
 We also compare continental and global flood exposure estimates from different sized rivers calculated using GHS-POP and WorldPop in Table 1.
-It's not possible to compare these global results with HRSL calculated exposure, as it does not yet have global coverage.
-Global exposure calculated using the WorldPop layer is 2.026 Billion, roughly 83 Million larger than the global figure calculated using GHS-POP.
-Differences in exposure between the two datasets are largest in Africa and Asia and Oceania.
-We explore the implications of using different population datasets for flood exposure calculations in greater detail in Section 3.3 of this paper
+It is not possible to compare these global results with HRSL calculated exposure as it does not yet have global coverage.
+Global exposure calculated using the WorldPop layer is 2.026 billion, roughly 83 million larger than the global figure calculated using GHS-POP.
+Differences in exposure between the two datasets are largest in Africa, Asia, and Oceania.
+We explore the implications of using different population datasets for flood exposure calculations in greater detail in Sect.
+3.3 of this paper.